hyamstudios/gcn-boilerplate/README.md

 # gatsby-starter-gcn

+## Setup Documentation

 A starter template to build amazing static websites with Gatsby, Contentful and Netlify.
 Inspired by [gatsby-contentful-starter](https://github.com/contentful-userland/gatsby-contentful-starter).

 ## Features

 -   Contentful integration with ready to go placeholder content
 -   Netlify integration including a pre-built contact form
 -   Minimal responsive design - made to customize or tear apart
 -   Styled components
 -   SEO Friendly Component
     -   JSON-LD Schema
     -   OpenGraph sharing support
     -   Sitemap Generation
 -   Google Analytics
 -   Progressive Web app
 -   Offline Support
 -   RSS Feed
 -   [Gatsby Standard module](https://www.npmjs.com/package/eslint-config-gatsby-standard) for linting Javascript with StandardJS
 -   Stylelint support for Styled Components to lint the CSS in JS

+## Git Structure

+-   `master` will push to live site.
+It is a good idea to rely on pull requests to update this branch.
+-   `stage` will push to stage stie, where clients can preview their content.
+-   `develop` is where developers work on.
+You can directly work on this branch if there are very few people on the project.
+It is recommended to use workflow like GitFlow when there are complicated features, or more people are involved.

 ## Demo